Teaching online guidebook

 You could post an announcement at the beginning of each week. (but make sure there is a purpose, and be aware that not all students will read them).
 If you do this consistently, students will come to expect it.
 It also means you are socially present in the topic.
 You could follow this format:

 - 1st announcement for the topic – the week students have access (prior to week 1)

 - Announcement every week (week 1 on) at the beginning of the week (eg early Monday)

 Try to keep your announcements succinct (they are a resource for students), but at the same time help them get to know you by being personal and friendly.

 - Welcome students to the topic, encourage them to explore the site (videos, key features)

-- Promote social learning and encourage them to engage with you and other students – remind them of the tools available for this
+- Promote social learning and encourage them to engage with you and other students – remind them of the tools available (eg General discussion forum)

 - Provide (learning) tips on how to be successful in the topic

 - Whatever else…

 - Prompt students to access eReadings, start tasks, or review material